 Honey process: after picking only the ripest cherries from the trees.
 The beans are then pulped from their outer skin, and left in a layer of mucilage.
 This mucilage layer contains a high amount of sucrose (sugar) and acids which is really the key of the honey process.

 The next stage is the most intricate and sensitive part of the process: the drying phase.
 You have to get the timing of this perfect.
 It’s crucial that you don’t dry the beans too quickly.
 If you do, the flavours won’t be converted from the mucilage to the bean.
 It’s also crucial that you don’t dry the beans too slowly.
 Once either laid on raised drying beds or concrete slabs, the beans need to be raked or agitated multiple times each hour until they reach the desired moisture percentage.
 This usually takes between 6-10 hours.
 After that, the coffee needs to be agitated once a day for a minimum of 6-8 days.

-Orders over £27.50 qualify for free shipping.
-Orders less than this incur a £3.99 charge for postage and packing on a fully tracked service.
-The majority of orders are sent via My Hermes which may take 4-6 days.
-You will receive delivery updates from My Hermes.
+Orders over £40 qualify for free shipping.
+Orders less than this incur a £3.99 charge for postage and packing.
+The majority of orders are sent via non-tracked Royal Mail 48 hour service.
+Heavy and high-value items may be sent via a tracked service which may take up to 5 days